 Dr. Pitts is a clinical specialist.
 She serves as the preceptor for internal medicine, psychiatry and medication therapy management.
 She also serves as a mentor for the cardiology learning experience.
 Dr. Pitts earned her Doctor of Pharmacy degree from the University of Mississippi in 2018.
 She completed a pharmacy practice residency with Baptist Hospital in 2019.

-Dr. DeGrave earned her Doctor of Pharmacy degree from the University of Pittsburgh, School of Pharmacy in 2020.
-Her interests include psychiatry, transitions of care and practice management.
+Dr. Byrd earned her Doctor of Pharmacy degree from the Union University College of Pharmacy in 2021.
+Her interests include hematology/oncology, palliative care and pharmacy informatics.

 - 2019-2020 - Brandon Dittmar, PharmD, BCPS